European telco revenues drop as price wars heat up

 In Telefonica's recession-hit domestic patch, revenue fell 16 percent to 3.3 billion euros, though margins continued to improve, reaching 47 percent following Telefonica's decision to scrap costly handset subsidies last year.

-"It's a tough year ... because the domestic market continues to suffer as a result of contraction in consumer spending," said Winzer.
+"It's a tough year ... because the domestic market continues to suffer as a result of contraction in consumer spending," said Moody's Winzer.

-Deutsche Telekom meanwhile is facing a turf war in its home mobile market, the European Union's largest, where consumers are catching up with the rest of the continent by switching to smartphones from basic mobiles.
+Deutsche Telekom meanwhile is facing a turf war at its home mobile market, the European Union's largest, where consumers are catching up with the rest of the continent by switching to smartphones from basic mobiles.